-Soul-inspired vocalist Hannah Huston was a preschool teacher in Lincoln, Nebraska when she auditioned for season ten of the U.S. singing competition The Voice.
+Soul-inspired vocalist Hannah Huston was a preschool teacher in Lincoln, Nebraska when she auditioned for season ten (2016) of the U.S. singing competition The Voice.
 A native of Grand Island, Huston performed Allen Stone’s “Unaware” for the show’s coaches.
 Three of the four — Pharrell Williams, Christina Aguilera, and Blake Shelton — wanted her for their teams.
 Huston selected Williams, and with his support, she reached the season’s final four after performances of “Something’s Got a Hold on Me” (Etta James), “Rolling in the Deep” (Adele), and “I Can’t Make You Love Me” (Bonnie Raitt) among other songs that were, for the most part, classic R&B ballads.
 Huston ultimately finished second runner up.
 Immediately after the finale, studio versions of the songs Huston performed throughout the season were gathered for release, and “Every Breath You Take,” a dramatic cover of the Police’s 1983 number one pop hit, reached the Billboard Hot 100.
-In late 2016, Huston released her first single “I Alone Have Loved You”, and was voted to perform the song live on season eleven of The Voice.
+In 2019, Huston released her first single, “Never Getting Over You”, since being on The Voice and followed up with another single “Something to Believe In” in April 2020.

 Rhiannon Giddens Parlor Room Sessions 12:30pm ET https://vimeo.com/423231953 David Wax Museum Family Friendly Facebook Live (recurring event) 2pm ET https://www.facebook.com/DavidWaxMuseum/ Hannah Huston Lied Live Online!
 8:30pm ET https://www.facebook.com/LiedCenterforPerformingArts…Read More